matplotlib/matplotlib/doc/users/project/mission.rst

 ============================

-The Matplotlib developer community develops, maintains, and supports Matplotlib and its extensions to provide plotting tools for the Scientific Python Ecosystem.
+The Matplotlib developer community develops, maintains, and supports Matplotlib and its extensions to provide data visualization tools for the Scientific Python Ecosystem.
 We judge our success based on how effectively we enable our users, across scientific, industrial, commercial, and educational domains, to achieve their goals.